dlysh/Website-Traffic-Analysis-with-SimilarWeb-API/README.md

 - **Engaged Only Parameter (Optional)**: Set `engaged_only` to `True` if you want to include engaged users only.
 Default is `False`.

 ## Usage
+1. **Run the Script**: Execute the script, and it will prompt you to enter a list of websites separated by a new line.

-3. **Output**: The script will generate a Pandas DataFrame containing the total visits data for each website.
+2. **Output**: The script will generate a Pandas DataFrame containing the total visits data for each website.
 Additionally, it will save the data to an Excel file named `total_visits_data.xlsx`.

 ## Output Structure